 The Clyde's significant tidal range impacts on water levels, and this affects the type of access, activity and interaction people can have with the river.
-To realise the river's full potential for activity while preparing for the effects of climate change, the future design of quay • walls and the extent of the tidal reach are priorities.
+To realise the river's full potential for activity while preparing for the effects of climate change, the future design of quay walls and the extent of the tidal reach are priorities.

-Use is already made of the water, with boats sailing up • and down the river and small craft launched from within the city.
+Use is already made of the water, with boats sailing up and down the river and small craft launched from within the city.
 However, there are a number of barriers that limit accessibility.
-The changes in water levels downstream of the weir at Glasgow Green require 'rise use - such as the Commonwealth Flotilla in 2014 - are and fall' pontoons to cater for small craft, and there is a encouraged.
-In areas such as Pacific Quay, pressure on lack of infrastructure and facilities.
+The changes in water levels downstream of the weir at Glasgow Green require 'rise and fall' pontoons to cater for small craft, and there is a lack of infrastructure and facilities.
 There is a demand for additional slipway provision, boat storage, showers and parking within the River Corridor SDF area.

-nities to create an active water space at various locaand at Custom House Quay.
+opportunities to create an active water space at various • locations, such as Kelvin Harbour, Govan, the Canting Basin and at Custom House Quay.
 This could help test ideas and demand for further water-based activities.